danielsaidi/Vandelay/README.md

 - `MessageExporter` - exports `strings` & `data` as message attachments
 - `PasteboardExporter` - exports `strings` to the pasteboard

+You can extend Vandelay with custom exporters as well.

-You should probably use string exporters whenever possible.
-Use a data exporter when you only have `Data` or when a type can't be serialized.
+Use `string` exporters if you want platform-agnostic, readable exports.
+Use a `data` exporters when you only have `Data` or when a type can't be serialized.

 ## Importing data

-Vandelay lets you import strings, data and `Decodable` types, by using any of its built-in importers.
-You can also extend it with custom ones.
+Vandelay uses `importers` to let you import strings, data and `Decodable` types.

 Vandelay comes with the following built-in importers: